 • Disadvantages: Less prestige in the market compared to KK.

-• Minimum capital: There is no legal requirement, but it is recommended to have ¥500,000 ($3.300) to avoid issues when opening a bank account.
+• Minimum capital: There is no legal requirement, but ¥500,000 ($3,300) is recommended to avoid issues when opening a bank account.

-3. Representation Office and Branch
+3. Representative Office and Branch

 Each type of company has its advantages, and the choice depends on your business model and goals in Japan.